 Established in 1968, the Center for Transplantation performed the first kidney transplant in San Diego County.
 Our expertise includes deceased donor kidney transplantation, living donor, and paired kidney transplantation.

-In 2011, surgeons at UC San Diego Health System's Heart Transplant Program performed the West Coast’s first implant of the world’s only FDA-approved total artificial heart.
+In 2011, surgeons at UC San Diego Health's Heart Transplant Program performed the West Coast’s first implant of the world’s only FDA-approved total artificial heart.
 Started in 1989, the Heart Transplant Program exceeds national standards of excellence for heart transplantation for people with irreversible, life threatening heart disease.

 An international leader in lung transplantation, the UC San Diego Heart-Lung Transplantation Program is the busiest lung transplant program on the west coast.
 The delicate heart-lung transplantation procedure is most frequently performed for severe pulmonary hypertension.
 UC San Diego Health surgeons are proud to have some of the longest surviving heart-lung transplant patients in the world.

 The lung transplantation program performs single lung and double lung transplantation with outstanding success.
 Lung transplantation at UC San Diego Health gives people with end-stage lung disease a new chance at life.

 A joint venture between UC San Diego Health and Sharp HealthCare, the Blood and Marrow Transplant (BMT) program is one of 16 members of the prestigious